 When hiking or exploring, it’s always best to stay in groups.
 This makes you less vulnerable to attacks from deadly animals and allows you to make noise to alert animals to your presence.

 If you do encounter a deadly animal, it’s important to know how to respond.
 For example, with black bears, you should stand your ground, make yourself look bigger, and make loud noises.
-If attacked, fight back with everything you have.
+If attacked, fight back with everything you have as stated by the National Park Service.

 Finally, always be prepared when venturing out into areas where deadly animals may be present.
 Bring a first aid kit, extra food and water, and warm clothing in case of emergencies.
 Knowing what to do in case of an encounter and having the necessary supplies can make all the difference in a dangerous situation.